vin-00/codeForBharat/README.md

 2. Review your overall score, category scores, strengths, and areas for improvement
 3. Rate the interview experience to help improve the platform

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgements

 - Google Gemini AI for powering the question generation and feedback
 - Vapi AI for the voice interface
-- All contributors who have helped shape this project